 - Sewer insurance is additional coverage but indeed worth paying for.

 It can provide you good financial sense if you protect your home with sewer line coverage.
 You can add this to your basic homeowners’ policy or buy it as a standalone policy.
 A sewage problem might turn your life into a living nightmare and your home may be uninhabitable if you will not purchase a sewer line coverage.
-In older homes, old sewage pipes can get destroyed and homes with basements can run a serious risk of sewage and water backups.
+In older homes, old sewage pipes can obtain damages, and homes with basements can run a serious risk of sewage and water backups.
 However, the sewer line in newer homes can face equal risks from the tree roots and unsatisfactory street construction.

 A lot of huge home insurance companies offer sewer line coverage as an add-on to basic homeowners policies.
 You can also buy a standalone policy from companies that also provide different home repair services or basic pipe coverage from your own municipal utility company.